kavidoi/laberinto-admin/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. # Force redeploy Wed Jun 11 12:32:15 -04 2025